lucamora/webeep-last/README.md

 **NOTE: currently only Chrome (and in general chromium-based browsers) are supported**

 ## Installation
-This installation process is temporary and used only during the beta phase.

 ### Chrome
-* Download the `.zip` file from the [latest release](https://github.com/lucamora/webeep-last/releases)
+1. Download the `.zip` file from the [latest release](https://github.com/lucamora/webeep-last/releases/latest)
+2. Move the zip file in a permanent folder
-* Extract the zip file
+3. Extract the zip file
-* Browse to `chrome://extensions`
+4. Browse to `chrome://extensions`
-* Turn on **Developer mode** on the top right
+5. Turn on **Developer mode** on the top right
-* Click **Load unpacked extension...** on the top left
+6. Click **Load unpacked extension...** on the top left
-* Select the folder to which your zip file was extracted
+7. Select the folder extracted from the zip file